Today is World Vitamin D Day and I’m thrilled you’ve decided to join me in celebration.

 Fatty fish, such as salmon and trout, are particularly high in vitamin D.

-Perhaps unsurprisingly, a 2015 study out of the American Journal Of Clinical Nutrition demonstrated that the consumption of fatty fish significantly influences an individual’s circulating vitamin D levels.
+Perhaps unsurprisingly, a 2015 study out of the American Journal Of Clinical Nutrition demonstrated that the consumption of fatty fish significantly influences an individual’s circulating vitamin D levels especially over a 6 month period.

 But there are a few problems here.